NeroReflex/Gishiki/README.md

 To help you obtaining a secure working environment Gishiki deploy a set of cryptographic utilities based on the OpenSSL ones and abstract away most common cryptographic operations.

-## Description

-This framework was written with speed, security and simplicity in mind!
-Gishiki helps you creating in a very short amount of time web services and web applications which are both: maintainable and expandable.

-With Gishiki you can create any digital service that your new business activity may need, without permanently binding yourself to a single technology, program or 3rd party service.
-This is achieved by giving you the option of changing a service just by editing a configuration file.

-## Logging

-Gishiki gives you the ability of logging what happens on your server.

-Gishiki automatically logs exceptions, but delivers you full-control over your logs, exposing a simple logging API.

 ## Requirements